ZoloftJane/Age_detection_with_Keras/README.md

 * height_shift_range;
 * width_shift_range.

 The final model is based on the ResNet-50 - a convolutional neural network that is 50 layers deep.
-We have adde the GlobalAveragePooling2D layer and 3 fully connected layers after that.
+We have added the GlobalAveragePooling2D layer and 3 fully connected layers after that.

 The model showed the desired quality - after 14 epochs the validation MAE is 5.93, which means that, on average, our model's predicted age diverges from the real age by slightly less than 6 years.